For a child:

 - The bar/mitzvah student will attend monthly Shabbat or other Jewish services at NefeshSoul or elsewhere.

-- The family will provide wine, challah, and either an oneg (on a Friday night) or a kiddish lunch (on a Saturday morning) for the congregation.
+- The family will provide wine, challah, and either an oneg (on a Friday night) or a kiddush lunch (on a Saturday morning) for the congregation.
 It is a celebration for all!

-Payment to NefeshSoul for b’nei mitzvah training and ceremony is $1000.00.
-50% is due at the first training session.
-Full payment is due three months before the ceremony.
-Prorated refunds are only available if plans change prior to one month before the ceremony.
+Payment to Rabbi Susan and to NefeshSoul for b’nei mitzvah training and ceremony is discussed at the initial contact.
+60% is due at the first training session.
+Full payment is due two months before the ceremony.
+Prorated refunds are available if plans change prior to two months before the ceremony.

 To discuss further with Rabbi Susan, please contact her.